plausible/docs/docs/custom-event-goals.md

 Click on the "**+ Add goal**" button to go to the goal creation form.

 Select `Custom event` as the goal trigger and enter the name of the custom event you are triggering.
 The name must match the one you added as a CSS class name on your site for conversions to show up in your analytics dashboard.
-So in our example where you added a CSS class name `plausible-event-name=form-submit`, the goal to add to your Plausible account is `form-submit`.
+So in our example where you added a CSS class name `plausible-event-name=Form+Submit`, the goal to add to your Plausible account is `Form Submit` (plus is replaced by a space in the end).

 <img alt="Add your custom event goal" src={useBaseUrl('img/add-custom-event-goal.png')} />